sagemathinc/cocalc-docker/README.md

 ```

 The directory `postgres` contains the database files, so all projects, users, file editing history, etc. The directory conf contains some secrets and log files.
 There will also be one directory (like `be889c14-dc96-4538-989b-4117ffe84148`) for each project that is created.

+### External PostgreSQL server

+CoCalc\-Docker includes a PostgreSQL server.
+However, you can also [use your own external PostgreSQL server](./docs/external-postgresql.md).

 ## Upgrade